Misterbabou/bwapitool/Readme.md

 BWPITOOL brings a secure docker container to host you bitwarden CLI restful API server with password and fail2ban.

-See official documentation for the CLI restful API : https://bitwarden.com/help/vault-management-api/
+See official documentation for the CLI restful API: https://bitwarden.com/help/vault-management-api/

 How does it work:
- - Running the official bitwarden CLI command : `bw serve`
+ - Running the official bitwarden CLI command: `bw serve`
  - Nginx https frontend to make secure connection between clients and restful API.
  - Nginx authentication for clients.
-There is 2 mode of authentication : read only which can only do `GET` requests and a full access which can do all `GET, PUT, POST, DELETE`
+There is 2 modes of authentication: read only which can only do `GET` requests and a full access which can do all `GET, PUT, POST, DELETE`
- - Fail2ban to prevent bruteforce for nginx authnetication
+ - Fail2ban to prevent brute-force for nginx authentication

-It can be usefull:
+It can be useful:
   - To make a backup if remote Bitwarden server goes down
   - To share secrets for servers
-  - To share some passwords with newcommers without creating a new bitwarden account
+  - To share some passwords with newcomers without creating a new bitwarden account

 ## :warning: Notes